SteelCompendium/data-rules-md-dse/Abilities/Conduit/2nd-Level Features/Sacred Bond.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.2nd-level-feature:sacred-bond-5-piety
   scdc:
-    - 1.1.1:13.2.8.5:05
+    - 1.1.1:11.2.8.5:05
   source: mcdm.heroes.v1
   subclass: Protection
   target: Self and one ally
   type: feature/ability/conduit/2nd-level-feature
 effects:
+  - name: Effect
-  - effect: Until the end of the encounter, whenever one target takes damage, the other target can use a free triggered action to take the damage instead.
+    effect: Until the end of the encounter, whenever one target takes damage, the other target can use a free triggered action to take the damage instead.
       The original target suffers any effects associated with the damage.
       Additionally, whenever one target spends a Recovery, the other target can use a free triggered action to spend a Recovery.
-    name: Effect
 ```